diginatu/nagome/docs/plugin.md

 ##### @filter

-The plugin that depends on a domain with this suffix can filter messages.
+The plugin describing a domain with this suffix can filter messages.
-If there is a plugin that depends on filtering domain, a original message (without suffix) is added the suffix and sent to ONLY one plugin which depends filtering domain.
+If there is a plugin that describes on filtering domain, a original message (without suffix) is added the suffix and sent to ONLY one plugin which describes filtering domain.

 If the plugin wants to proceed the message, have to send the message with the suffix.
 In this process, you can modify or just through, abort by not sending, also delay the message.

-The suffixed message that passed all filtering plugins will broadcast to all plugins which depends the original domain.
+The suffixed message that passed all filtering plugins will broadcast to all plugins which describes the original domain.

 ### Command